 Prior to entering academia, he worked as a senior program associate with the Supervised Visitation Initiative (SVI) at the Vera Institute of Justice.
-He has spent the past 20 years providing leadership, technical assistance, and support to organizations that serve low-income fathers and families in the areas of child welfare, youth development and criminal justice in efforts to create safe and stable communities.
+He has spent the past 23 years providing leadership, technical assistance, and support to organizations that serve low-income fathers and families in the areas of child welfare, youth development, and criminal justice in efforts to create safe and stable communities.

 Before joining Vera, he worked as a public administrator for the Maryland Department of Human Resources (DHR).
-At DHR, he served as the state administrator for the Victims of Crime Act (VOCA) Program, the Family Violence Prevention and Services Act (FVPSA) Domestic Violence Program, the Rape Crisis and Sexual Assault Program and federal and state funded Responsible Fatherhood Programs.
-In the capacity as mentioned earlier, he served on the Governor’s Family Violence Council and the Maryland State Board of Victims Services.
+At DHR, he served as the state administrator for the Victims of Crime Act (VOCA) Program, the Family Violence Prevention and Services Act (FVPSA) Domestic Violence Program, and the Rape Crisis and Sexual Assault Program, and federal and state-funded Responsible Fatherhood Programs.
+In the capacity mentioned earlier, he served on the Governor’s Family Violence Council and the Maryland State Board of Victims Services.
 In his government grants management role, he was charged with oversight and administration of a $25 million dollar annual budget that was also inclusive of Emergency Food and Homeless Services program funds.

 Additional Background (Early Career):